redox-os/book/src/coding-and-building.md

 ## Setup your Configuration

-To get started, follow the steps in the [Including Programs](./including-programs.md) page to include the `games` package on your `myfiles` configuration file.
+To get started, follow the steps in the [Including Programs in Redox](./including-programs.md) page to include the `games` package on your `myfiles` configuration file.
 In your terminal window, go to your `redox` base directory and run:

 ```sh
 make qemu